Efficient Fair Division with Minimal Sharing: Pareto-Optimal Fair Division: Minimizing the Sharing.

-\begin{proof} \ \\ \textbf{(a)} The algorithm has two phases.
+\begin{proof} \textbf{(a)} The algorithm has two phases.
 The first phase is to enumerate the set $\G{v}$ of all \emph{{fPO graphs}} --- undirected consumption graphs of fractionally PO allocations.
 This phase is the subject of Proposition~\ref{prop:nagents-po} below.

 The second phase is testing each $G\in \G{v}$: \begin{enumerate} \item Count the number of sharings in $G$.
-If it exceeds $n-1$, skip $G$ . \item For each shared object $o$, and each agent $i$ connected to $o$, create a variable $z_{i,o}$ representing the fraction of $o$ allocated to $i$.
-The total number of variables is at most $2(n-1)$ {--- for each shared object, we have one variable for each agent who receives a positive share of it}. \item Represent the required fairness condition (EF / proportionality) as a set of linear inequalities in these variables.
+If it exceeds $n-1$, skip $G$ . \item For each shared object $o$, and for each agent $i$ connected to $o$, create a non-negative variable $z_{i,o}$ representing the fraction of $o$ allocated to $i$.
+The total number of such variables is at most $2(n-1)$ --- for each shared object, we have one variable for each agent connected to it. \item Represent the required fairness condition (EF / proportionality) as a set of linear inequalities in these variables.
 Solve the resulting LP. \item Among those graphs $G$ where the {LP} has a solution, select the one with the smallest number of sharings and return the corresponding allocation. \end{enumerate} Step \ref{item:upperbound} is justified by Lemma \ref{lem:po-n-1}: it ensures that we can restrict our attention to fPO allocations with at most $n-1$ sharings.
 Since all graphs of such allocations are checked, a fair fPO allocation with the minimal \shar{z} will be found.

+Note that a solution to the linear program from Step~\ref{item:lp}, if exists, may not be unique.
+We stress that the algorithm can pick any solution to this LP, not necessary the one that minimizes the number of sharings over the set of solutions.
+Indeed, if for a graph $G\in \G{v}$, the LP has a solution such that some variables $z_{i,o}$ are equal to zero, such a solution will be discovered when the algorithm faces the graph $G'\in \G{v}$, where the corresponding edges $(i,o)$ are eliminated.